bprtdaniel/US_elections/README.md

+# KNN Clustering for Geographic Data

 This repository provides sample code on KNN clustering based on the physical distance between longitude and latitude coordinate points.

+## Overview

-The following code can be used to replace manual drawing of clusters, made up of a set number of individual points on a map.
+The following code replaces manual drawing of clusters, made up of a set number of individual points on a map.

 **Scenario**

-Say we have a set of addresses on a map, which indicates at least one person living there.
+We have a set of addresses on a map, each representing the home address of at least one person to be visited.
+One point may represent the home address of several people.

 **Assumptions**

-For this example code, we assume to have the geolocation coordinates of each address.
-If not, it is possible to obtain those via the Google Maps Geolocation API.
+For this example code, we assume:

+1. Geolocation coordinates of each address are available.
+If not, they can be obtained via the Google Maps Geolocation API.
-We additionally assume that we have some kind of indicator attached to each point (geolocation) that shows how many people live at this point.
-For the example code, this is set to a mean of 2 within the example coordinates.
+2. Each point has an indicator showing how many people live at that location.
+In this example, we set this indicator to a mean of 2 within the provided coordinates.

 **Aim**

-We want to be able to visit each point within a group once.
-Hereby, we aim to adhere to a maximum amount of people per point, as well as a maximum amount of distance traveled to visit each point once.
-Additionally, we set a maximum number of points per group to be respected.
+The goal is to visit each point within a group once, adhering to:

+1. A maximum number of people per point.
+2. A maximum distance traveled to visit each point once.
+3. A maximum number of points per group.

 **Approach**

-I combine information from the following to reach the (tentative) aim:
+The approach combines information from:

-1. Google Maps Distance Matrix API
-    I use this API to calculate the pairwise distances between each point from the input coordinates.
-If I put 10 coordinates, I expect a 10x10 square Matrix as a result, with one row of 0s, the distance to itself.
+1. Google Maps Distance Matrix API: Calculates pairwise distances between each point from the input coordinates.
+For 10 coordinates, a 10x10 square matrix is expected as a result, with one row of 0s representing the distance to itself.
-2. Google Maps Route API
-    This API is called to get an overview of the distance traveled (by car) for each cluster.
-It is the goal to specify a limit of how much distance should be allowed to be covered for each group.
+2. Google Maps Route API: Provides an overview of the distance traveled (by car) for each cluster.
+This API also offers distance information for each leg of the route, as well as the total distance.
-3. KNN Clustering Algorithm
-    Last but not least, I apply simple KNN clustering, based on the physical distances of each point (given by the Distance Matrix), instead of common Euclidian Distance.
-Then, I cluster group membership for each point, giving a dynamic number of k (number of clusters).
+3. KNN Clustering Algorithm: Applies KNN clustering based on the physical distances of each point (from the Distance Matrix) instead of the common Euclidean Distance.
+This assigns cluster membership for each point, with a dynamic number of clusters.

+## Notebooks Overview

+- **cluster.ipynb**: This notebook contains a basic implementation of the clustering approach.
+- **advanced_function.ipynb**: In this notebook, we apply the same logic as in the basic implementation.
+However, it includes an enhanced function that considers:
+    - A maximum number of people allowed to visit within a defined cluster.
+    - A maximum distance necessary to visit each point once.